ktnlvr/ktnlvr.dev/content/links.md

 ---
 title: Links
-brief: This post contains a list of software/websites I find useful in no particular order
+brief: An opinionates list of software/websites I find useful in no particular order
 date: 2024-12-11T19:33:52,000+02:00
 unlisted: true
 ---